 Further, we inspect the potential factors influencing user satisfaction under different search intents based on users' feedback on reasons for click-through (collected in Step4).
 Following previous studies [11, 63], we consider the click as an important indicator of satisfaction.
-First, no new factors outside of our seven options were proposed by the participants in our study.
+Firstly, no new factors outside of our seven options were proposed by the participants in our study.
 Therefore, we focus on the seven factors that we provided in the user study, i.e., relevance, diversity, authority, timeliness, region, inspiration, ranking.
 Figure 4 shows the distributions of these factors.

 Across all search intents, relevance is always the main concern.
 However, beyond relevance, users pay attention to different aspects under different search intents.
-We observe that users may emphasize different aspects of a legal case document when searching under the intents of
+We observe that users may emphasize different aspects of a legal case document when search under the intents of Particular cases and Learning.
+Locality is more important when searching for particular cases, than we searching to satisfy an information need.
+On the contrary, when users search for Learning, they tend to care about other properties of the case contents, such as authority, diversity,

-Group Metrics Description

-UCTR a binary variable indicating whether there was a click

-Click or not

-QCTR the number of clicks

-MaxRR/MinRR/MeanRR maximum/minimum/mean reciprocal ranks (RR), re-

-spectively

-SumClickDwell the sum of click dwell time

-AvgClickDwell the average of click dwell time

-Dwell QueryDwell dwell time of the query session

-TimeToFirstClick time delta between the start of the query and the first

-click

-TimeToLastClick time delta between the start of the query and the last

-click
+Group Metrics Description UCTR Click OCTR a binary variable indicating whether there was a click or not the number of clicks Chek MaxRR/MinRR/MeanRR maximum/minimum/mean reciprocal ranks (RR) respectively SumClickDwell the sum of click dwell time AvgClickDwell the average of click dwell time Dwell QueryDwell dwell time of the query session TimeToFirstClick time delta between the start of the query and the first click TimeToLastClick time delta between the start of the query and the last click and timeliness.
+It is worth mentioning that inspiration, which means the result could inspire users to formulate better queries or find other cases, is emphasized under the Learning intent more often.
+We believe that the inspiration could help the user's exploratory search process.
+Moreover, the system ranking is more critical in the Learning tasks.
+Considering the larger result set and higher effort in examining results, we think users would rely more on the system rankings to identify better results.
+It also highlights the importance of optimizing top-ranked results in legal case retrieval, especially for the Learning tasks, although users might be more patient than in general Web search [47].

 Table 7.
-Online Metrics and Their Descriptions
+Online Metrics and their descriptions.